-Facts and Numbers
+Facts and numbers

 |Official languages||English and Swahili|

-|Time Difference||3 hours (2 hours during summertime)|
+|Time difference||3 hours (2 hours in summer)|

-|Electricity||240 Volt, 50 Hz|
+|Electricity||240 volts, 50 Hz|

 |Plugs||Type G (travel plug is required)|